 – as a focus group deliverable (see [ITU-T A.7]).

 6.3 When drafting a contribution addressing one of the cases listed in clause 6.2, a member may also find it beneficial to provide a standardization gap analysis (see [ITU-T A.2]).
 A standardization gap analysis will benefit from the knowledge of all experts attending the meeting where it is discussed.
-To the extent possible, the TSB may assist the member to access the references, documentation and/or summary necessary to help the member conducting such an analysis.
+To the extent possible, the TSB may assist members to access the references, documentation and/or summary necessary to help the member conducting such an analysis.

+NOTE – To maximize the effectiveness of resources and minimize duplication of effort, ITU-T study groups and ISO/IEC JTC 1 subcommittees should identify areas for collaborative work as early as possible in the development process (see [ITU-T A.23]).

+6.4 Study groups shall report to TSAG on work programmes that potentially overlap with ISO and IEC.
+TSAG shall, in turn, collaborate with ISO and IEC on similar standardization studies through the World Standards Cooperation (WSC) and the Standardization Programme Coordination Group (SPCG).

+NOTE – [WTSA Res.
+7] resolves to continue inviting ISO and IEC to examine, through TSAG, the ITU-T study programme, in the early stages of its studies, and vice versa, and to further examine such programmes to take into account ongoing changes, in order to identify subjects where coordination seems desirable for common and complementary work, and which would benefit the membership, and to inform the Director of TSB.

 7 Templates

 7.1 A standardization gap analysis can be organized in two potential ways: